penathecreative/Nubay/README.md

-# 🛍️ Full Stack E-Commerce Application
+# 🛍️ Nubay – Production-Ready E-Commerce Platform

 A full-stack e-commerce application designed to simulate a real-world online store, including authentication, product management, order processing, and online payments.

-This project demonstrates my ability to build and connect a complete system from frontend to backend, handling real-world challenges such as state management, protected routes, and payment integration.
+This project demonstrates the ability to design, build, and connect a complete system from frontend to backend while handling real-world challenges such as state management, protected routes, and third-party integrations.

 ---